luis-henrique-carvalho/luis-henrique-carvalho/README.md

 * 🖥️  See my portfolio at [<LuisDev>](http://https://meu-site-flax.vercel.app/)
 * ✉️  You can contact me at [luisdev9225@gmail.com](mailto:luisdev9225@gmail.com)
 * 🚀  I'm currently working on [Avantsoft](http://https://www.linkedin.com/company/avantsoft/mycompany/)
-* 🧠  I'm learning Laravel, AWV, Docker, Microservices
+* 🧠  I'm learning Laravel, AWS, Docker, Microservices
 * ⚡  I'm a firm believer in the power of code to transform ideas into reality.
 Let's connect, innovate, and make a lasting impact on the digital landscape.
 Together, we can code a brighter future!

 ### Skills